bellhyve/zelta/README.md

 # Zelta Replication Suite

 **Zelta** is a suite of tools offering a streamlined approach to managing ZFS snapshot replication across various systems.
-It's built with the intention of simplifying complex ZFS functions into user-friendly commands.
-With no package requirements on backup sources and no need for elevated permissions, Zelta is accessible and easy to integrate into existing workflows.
+It's built with the intention of simplifying complex ZFS functions into safe and user-friendly commands while also being the foundation for large and complex backup and failover environments.
+It's easy and accessible while working with most UNIX and UNIX-like base systems without additional packages, is optimized for environments with strict permission separation, and integrates well into many types of existing ZFS workflows.

 The suite comprises three main components:

 - `zelta match`: Compares two ZFS volume trees, reporting matching snapshots or discrepancies.
 It's a helpful tool for replication assistance, rollback assistance, and source-backup validation.
-- `zelta sync`: A robust ZFS volume tree replication tool with safe defaults.
+- `zelta sync`: A robust ZFS volume tree replication tool with very safe defaults.
 - `zelta policy`: A policy-driven backup tool for managing extensive replication jobs.

+There are additional functions in development or soon to be released:
+- `zelta snapshot`: A simple but customizable (local or remote) snapshot tool.
+- `zelta backup`: A synonym for `zelta sync` with excellent defaults for complete backups for beginners.
+- `zelta review`: Creates a temporary view of volume tree for inspection and recovery.

 # Alpha Software Notice, and a Commitment to Safety and Community Collaboration